 Since its formation in 1977, IAAIS (formerly the Association of Radio Reading Services) has assisted, represented and set standards of good practice for audio information services worldwide.
 The organizational name was updated in 1999 to reflect the advent of new technologies for producing and delivering audio and an increased need for reading services throughout the world.
 IAAIS currently represents 140-some services and developing services.

-Member services can be found throughout the United States and in Canada, the United Kingdom, Australia, New Zealand, Japan and South Africa.
+Audio Information Services can be found throughout the United States and in Canada, the United Kingdom, Australia, New Zealand, Japan and South Africa.
 Many IAAIS members in the United States are associated with public radio stations, colleges, universities or libraries.
 For a complete listing, visit our online directory.

 Related organizations, businesses and sponsors may also join IAAIS.
 For information about IAAIS membership benefits, go to Join IAAIS.